charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 # Intro
 In this hands-on workshop we will learn how to serve a sentiment analysis model using AWS ElasticBeanstalk

 #### What we will do:
 *	Learn some basics of the AWS ecosystem
 *	Learn how to deploy a basic flask app on AWS ElasticBeanstalk
 *	Learn how to request your server and test your sentiment analysis model
-*	Learn the difference between ElasticBeanstalk and SageMaker to serve a machine learning model. (price/ limitations / benefits).
+*	Learn the difference between ElasticBeanstalk and Amazon SageMaker to serve a machine learning model. (price/ limitations / benefits).

 #### Goal
-At the end you will have a working server that provides sentiment analysis.
+At the end you will have a working server that provides on-demand sentiment analysis.

 #### Pre-requisites
 * :warning: An AWS account.
 Create an AWS account (it's free) before the meetup.
 Accounts are usually activated within a few minutes, but the process might take up to 24 hours.
 * Basic knowledge of Python
 * Willingness to spend a few cents to use AWS resources.
-Please note however that AWS ElasticBeanstalk is free and other resources might fall under AWS free tier program.
+Please note however that AWS ElasticBeanstalk is free, you pay for AWS resources (e.g. EC2 instances or S3 buckets), and they might fall under AWS free tier program.

 # Overview of what we'll need to deploy our model